If you’re in need of some book titles for the tween in your life, you need to check out this list of best adventure books for 9-12-year-olds!

 7th grader Tristan Strong is mourning the death of his best friend.
 He is sent to his grandparents’ farm in Alabama as a way to heal from the tragedy.
 The only thing he has left of his friend is his journal, filled with stories that his friend wrote.

-His first night in Alabama, a strange creature appears and steals the notebook.
+On his first night in Alabama, a strange creature appears and steals the notebook.
 Tristan chases after it and they wrestle under a Bottle Tree.
-Tristan ends up punching the tree and accidentally rips a hole leading to a place called MidPass, which contains, among other things, human-hunting monsters.
+He ends up punching the tree and accidentally rips a hole leading to a place called MidPass, which contains, among other things, human-hunting monsters.

 Tristan finds himself in the middle of a battle that has left black American folk heroes feeling defeated and exhausted.
 In order to get back home, Tristan and his new friends must convince the god Anansi, the Weaver, to come out of hiding and seal the hole in the sky.
 But this isn’t as easy as it sounds and it might come at a really high price.

 Fans of Black Panther will love this book!
 Be sure to check out the sequel too – Tristan Strong Destroys the World!

 by Rebecca Roanhorse

 Full Disclosure: Nobody in my family has read this yet!
 It was recently released (as of the time of this blog post) and we’ve ordered it so it should be arriving any day.
 But given all of the other Rick Riordan Presents recommendations, we’re confident that we’ll really enjoy this one as well and that we’ll be encouraging readers to get their hands on a copy too!